bioinfohy/LE-MDCAP/README.md

 # LE-MDCAP
-A computational model to prioritize causal miRNA‐disease as-sociations
+A computational model to prioritize causal miRNA‐disease associations